ashutoshmjain/gita/src/mathuraChap08.md

 He had a winner proposal for her if only she considered!

 > Both of them unaware that what `Maharishi` asked `Matsya` was the biggest sacrifice a human could do.
 Soliciting a new born of a first time mother — be it a human or even an animal, is the most audacious of the 'asks' imaginable.
 Every cell of a mother's body works nine months, non-stop, to manifest a baby.
 Not only does she make flesh and blood, she even drafts milk for the new born — to ease the child into inhospitable world.
 This selfless act is the natural incidence of `Karm Yoga`.
-Even for a pronounced `Karm Yogi` , giving up on such a manifestation - the feat of binding conciousness to a biological form, was too much to ask.
+Even for a pronounced `Karm Yogi` , giving up on such a manifestation - the feat of binding consciousness to a biological form, was too much to ask.
 But none of them had this physical experience before.
 Neither comprehended that the price of such a service was more than entire cosmos!

 ## 8.2
 ---